 - No driving on high-speed routes such as the Don Valley Parkway etc.

 A G1 driver can drive on any roadway when accompanied by a certified on-duty driving instructor.

 If a G1 driver crashes, it is the responsibility of the policyholder to cover all damages and liabilities which occur in the accident.
 The policyholder’s rates may increase due to the claim.

 What Happens if a G1 Driver is Found At-Fault in an Accident?

-If a G1 driver is involved in an accident and is found to be at fault, they will still be covered under the vehicle’s owner policy providing the G1 driver has the permission of the vehicle owner to drive the vehicle and follows all the guidelines and restrictions with a G1 licence.
+If a G1 driver is involved in an accident and is found to be at fault, they will still be covered under the vehicle’s owner policy providing the G1 driver has the permission of the vehicle owner to drive the vehicle and follows all the guidelines and restrictions with a G1 license.
 The vehicle owner’s auto insurance policy rate may increase due to the at-fault accident.
-However, once the G1 driver graduates to a G licence and obtains their own auto insurance, that at-fault accident may be transferred to their own insurance policy.
+However, once the G1 driver graduates to a G license and obtains their own auto insurance, that at-fault accident may be transferred to their own insurance policy.

 Insurance Companies That Will Insure G1 drivers

 Most insurance companies will insure G1 drivers under another person’s policy.